Indeed Logo

 Indeed Logo History

-Indeed, the platform’s name is reflected on the Indeed platform’s logo, and it speaks for itself: the project of the Japanese corporation Recruit is truly amazing.
-It is the leading recruiting ad network that makes finding jobs easy and affordable.
-It is translated into 28 languages and is on a level above the competition.
+Indeed, the platform’s name is reflected in the logo, and it speaks for itself: the project of the Japanese corporation Recruit is truly amazing.
+It is the leading recruiting ad network, making it easy and affordable to find jobs.
+It is translated into 28 languages and is above the competition.

-One of the components of Indeed’s success, in addition to a developed database, is a well-thought-out corporate identity.
-Professionals developed it to create a universal visual identification – first of all, one that would emphasize the positive image of the service.
+In addition to a developed database, a well-thought-out corporate identity is one of the components of Indeed’s success.
+Professionals developed it to create a universal visual identity first and foremost, one that would emphasize the service’s positive image.
 It was not without a modest but quite stylish logo.
-It turned out to be so successful that it has never changed since the inception of the company.
+It turned out to be so successful that it has never changed since the company’s inception.

 Users first saw it in 2004, when American entrepreneurs Rony Kahan and Paul Forster announced a new job search service.
 And even in 2014, after the platform became part of the Japanese company Recruit Co.
 Ltd., its identity has not changed.

-In the center of attention is the inscription “indeed.”
+The inscription “indeed” is the center of attention.
 She is eye-catching because the designers painted her blue.
 But color isn’t the only thing that makes a logo stand out.
-Equally important are the letters with rounded edges and the original arc-shaped element above the “i.”
+Equally important are the rounded-edged letters and the original arc-shaped element above the “i.”

 This curved line is a bit like a Nike Swoosh.
-Only she is associated not with a manufacturer of sports shoes but with a job search site.
-The strip wraps around the point above the “i” like the center of rotation.
-So there is a dynamic in the logo – an invisible vortex, hinted at by the unevenly cropped horizontal stroke at the top of the “i.”
+She is associated not only with a sports shoe manufacturer but also with a job search site.
+The strip wraps around the point above the “i,” serving as the center of rotation.
+So there is a dynamic in the logo, an invisible vortex, hinted at by the unevenly cropped horizontal stroke at the top of the “i.”

 And the abstract element is very similar to the human eye – a symbol of mindfulness and determination.
 This suggests that you can find any information of interest on Indeed.
 The main thing is to look and see.